mirabelle514/letters-of-US-history/README.md

 }
 ```

-### Disclaimer Parameter (Optional)
+### The Disclaimer Parameter (Optional)

-The `disclaimer` parameter is completely optional and allows you to add a small note at the bottom of the letter section:
+The `disclaimer` parameter is completely optional and lets me add a small note at the bottom of the letter section:

 ```javascript
 // With link